Asplenium pinnatifidum: Description

-The overall shape of the blade is narrowly triangular or lance-shaped, sometimes with an irregular outline.
-The blade tapers to a long point, the length of the taper being variable among specimens.
+The overall shape of the blade is narrowly deltate or lanceolate, sometimes with an irregular outline.
+The blade tapers to a long point, the length and degree of taper varying among specimens from merely acute to acuminate or attenuate.
 The blades are generally curled with downward-pointing tips.
 The tip of the blade sometimes develops a swelling which may differentiate into a proliferous bud and, very rarely, into a plantlet, as in walking ferns.
 Adventitious sporangia may appear around the buds when they form, even, unusually, on the upper surface of the leaf.
 The base of the blade may be squared off or notched to a varying extent along the rachis (central axis of the leaf).
 The blade ranges from 2 to 17 cm long, rarely to 20 cm, and 1 to 4 cm in width, rarely to 13 cm, and is thick and somewhat leathery.
 Blades are either entirely pinnatifid (lobed but not completely cut), or cut to form a single pair of pinnae at the base.
 When they exist, the pinnae are roughly oval or triangle-shaped, sometimes narrow, and are from 5 to 20 mm long, rarely to 90 mm, and 0.4 to 1 millimeters in width (rarely to 1.2 millimeters).
 The base of the pinnae may be squared off or taper to a point, while the edges are wrinkled to toothed.
 The tip can vary from rounded to pointed.
 The lobes of the blade gradually diminish towards the tip, sometimes becoming simply wavy.
 The rachis is green, sometimes turning tan when dry.
 The underside of the rachis and blade have a few scattered, small hairs.
 Overall, the blades are quite morphologically variable; in younger blades, the edges may be not at all lobed or may be wavy.
 The veins are free and forking, only rarely anastomosing (rejoining one another to form nets).

 Each segment (pinna or lobe) of a fertile frond has one to six sori, sometimes more than forty in extreme cases.
 The sori usually fuse with one another as they age.
-These are 1 to 2 mm long They are covered with thin, whitish indusia with untoothed edges, which are persistent.
+These are 1 to 2 mm long.
+They are covered with thin, whitish indusia with untoothed edges, which are persistent.
 Each sporangium holds 64 spores.
 The species has a chromosome number of 144 in the sporophyte, indicating an allotetraploid origin.